 The Korean peninsula, roughly 1,030 kilometers long and 175 kilometers wide at its narrowest point, is located in Northeast Asia.
 With Seoul as its capital city, Korea's total land area is 100,364 kilometers squared.
 Korea's neighbors include Japan to the east, China to the west, and Democratic People's Republic of Korea (North Korea) across the northern border.

 Meanwhile, the country’s low birth rate has emerged as a serious social problem.
-The total fertility rate, which represents the average number of children that a woman can have throughout her lifetime, stood at 1.17 in 2016.
-The figure fell after rebounding from a record low of 1.08 in 2005, thanks to the government’s measures to encourage childbirth.
-The number of newborns in 2016 was also the lowest at 406,300.
-Meanwhile the life expectancy of South Koreans reached to 82.1 years (as of 2016), higher than the OECD average.
+In 2019, the total fertility rate, meaning the average number of childbirths by fertile women, stood at 0.92, with the number of newborns reaching 3,02,700, all of which were the lowest ever recorded.
+Meanwhile, the life expectancy of South Koreans reached 82.7 years (as of 2018), higher than the OECD average (80.7 years).

 The international migration of South Koreans began at the end of the 19th century and the early 20th century, with people leaving for China and Russia.
 Around the mid-20th century, after the 1945 Liberation of Korea, the United States was their main destination, though Koreans also started to emigrate to diverse regions around the world including Europe, the Middle East, and South America.
 As a result, the number of overseas South Koreans amounted to 7.49. million (2019).
 Statistics showed that the largest number of Korean expatriates was in the United States (2.54 million), followed by China (2.46 million), and Japan (820,000).